-Figure 4 shows the growth rates normalized to a H_2SO_4 concentration of 10^7 cm-3 (Equation 1) in nm/h on the y-axis as a function of temperature for the laminar flow DEG CPCs, the PSMs 5 and the NAIS.
-All the GRs are determined at about 2 nm.
-The normalized GRs are averaged for the different temperature ranges [206-208] K, [221-223] K and [245-248] K and also the temperatures are averaged for each range.
-The error bars show the standard deviation of the averages of the growth rates.
+growth rates.
 The growth rates are higher for lower temperatures and the growth rates decrease with increasing temperature, showing the same trend for all the instruments.
-The 10 GR calculated from the DEG CPCs and the PSM agree within a factor of 1.2, whereas the GR from the NAIS are about a factor of 2.2 higher compared to the DEG CPCs at 208.15 K. The higher GR from the NAIS might be due to the fact that it was measuring negatively charged particles only which are expected to be higher than neutral GRs (Laakso et al., 2003).
-They were calculated following the maximum concentration in each size bin of the NAIS (Kulmala et al., 15 2012).
-The growth rates due to kinetic collision limited condensation of sulpuric acid show the opposite trend, i.e. slight increase of the growth rate as function of temperature (Nieminen et al., 2010).
+The GRs calculated from the DEG-CPCs and the PSM agree within a factor of 1.2, whereas the GRs from the NAIS are about a factor of 2.2 higher compared to the DEG-CPCs at 208.15 K. The higher GRs from the NAIS might be due to the fact that it was only measuring negatively charged particles, which are expected to be higher than neutral GRs (Laakso et al., 2003).
+They were calculated following the maximum concentration in each size bin of the NAIS (Kulmala et al., 2012).
+The growth rates due to kinetic collision-limited condensation of sulfuric acid show the opposite trend, i.e. a slight increase of the growth rate as function of temperature (Nieminen et al., 2010).
 This is very likely due to the effect that this calculation does not take evaporation from the particles into account.

-20 5.3 Theoretical calculation of growth rates
+5.3 Theoretical calculation of growth rates

-The GR can be described as,
+The GR can be described as

-$$GR = k_c \Delta d_p,\tag{3}$$
+$$GR = k_c \Delta d_p, \tag{3}$$